alexandruioanvoda/autoBLAST/README.md

 # autoBLAST
-A set of Python and Bash scripts for automated BLAST of flanking sequence pairs of genomic intervals.
+A set of Python and Bash scripts for automated BLAST analysis of the flanking sequences of circular RNAs.

-### Installation
+## Installation
 To install autoBLAST, run this in the terminal:
 ```
 git clone https://github.com/alexandruioanvoda/autoBLAST